 In this guide we’re going to show you how to politely decline any request for interviewing and ensure that you keep your reputation as well as a potential job opportunity.

-How Not To Burn A Bridge
+How to Decline an Interview and Not Burn a Bridge

-For the most part, every HR department, hiring manager or team leader knows that when you are in the interview process with someone, there’s always a chance they could decide to go another route.
+For the most part, every HR department, hiring manager, or team leader knows that when you are in the interview process with someone, there’s always a chance they could decide to go another route.
 This is why they often try to rush the process.
 They want to make sure that you don’t have enough time to consider other options or delay the acceptance of an offer letter.

 What’s crucial to understand is that any pressure you might be receiving from the other party is simply them trying to do their job.
 They are being asked to hire someone and hire someone quickly.